jarun/nnn/README.md

 #### Help

     $ man nnn
-To lookup keyboard shortcuts at runtime, press `?`.
+To lookup keyboard shortcuts at runtime, press <kbd>?</kbd>.

 ### Quickstart

 Add the following to your shell's rc file for the best experience:

-1. If you want to open nnn in detail mode each time:
+1. Always open `nnn` in detail mode:

         alias n='nnn -d'
-2. Set your preferred desktop opener as fallback.
+2. Set preferred desktop opener as fallback.
 E.g.:

         export NNN_FALLBACK_OPENER=xdg-open
-3. Set a desktop file manager to open directories with (if you need).
+3. Set a desktop file manager to open directories with (if you need one).
 E.g.:

         export NNN_DE_FILE_MANAGER=thunar
-4. Start nnn.
+4. Start `nnn`.

         n